Germany and Brazil join forces on climate change action

 She said Brazil is committed to reducing deforestation in the Amazon to zero by 2030.

-Rousseff declared Brazilian support for decarbonizing the global economy by the end of the century, an announcement environmental activists said would boost hopes for such a target being agreed to in Paris.

-The COP-21 meeting will seek a binding agreement on how to share the burden of capping global warming at 2 degrees Celsius (3.6 degrees F) above pre-industrial levels or lower.
+The COP-21 meeting in Paris will seek a binding agreement on how to share the burden of capping global warming at 2 degrees Celsius (3.6 degrees F) above pre-industrial levels or lower.

-"As the world’s third largest greenhouse gas emitter, Brazilian support is crucial if the world is going to call time on the age of fossil fuels in Paris," said Iain Keith, of the Avaaz campaign network.
-"Now we need to see Brazil spelling out how precisely it intends to do this," he said in a statement.

-Putting money behind its commitment, the German government announced 550 million euros ($615.78 million) in financing for environmental and clean energy programs in Brazil.
+Putting money behind its commitment, the German government announced 550 million euros ($615.78 million) in financing for environmental programs in Brazil.